WSIS Action Lines Facilitators Meeting

 148 seconds

-71% of post offices worldwide now provide e-commerce services to their communities
+71% of post offices worldwide now provide e-commerce services, enabling small businesses and women entrepreneurs in remote areas to access digital markets

 Explanation